 In fact, this is one of the great benefits of clicker training.

-Once the association is well established, the marker provides the equivalent level of pleasure to the dog, that the reward itself provides and enables us to reinforce behaviours even when we cannot reach the dog at the opportune moment.
+Once the association is well established, the marker provides the equivalent level of pleasure to the dog, that the reward itself provides.
+This enables us to reinforce behaviors even when we cannot reach the dog immediately.

-So long as the reward is not delayed for too long, this useful bridging effect allows the marker to extend the gap between behaviour and reinforcement on a regular basis.
+Provided the reward is not delayed for too long, this useful bridging effect allows the marker to extend the gap between behavior and reinforcement from time to time.